-Carol S. Kessner.
-"Kaplan and the Role of Women in Judaism," 335-357.

-Harriet A. Finer.
-"Kaplan's Influence on Social work," 357-370.

-William Cutter.
-"Kaplan and Jewish Education: Reflections on his Influence," 370-385.

-Rebecca Trachtenberg Alpert.
-"The Quest for Economic Justice: Kaplan's Response to the Challenge of Communism, 1929-1940," 385-401.

-Jack J. Cohen.
-"Reflections on Kaplan's Zionism," 401-415.

-Complete Bibliography of the Writings of Mordecai M. Kaplan [400 items], 415-453.

-Eisen, Arnold and Noam Pianko, eds.
+- Carol S. Kessner.
+"Kaplan and the Role of Women in Judaism," 335-357. - Harriet A. Finer.
+"Kaplan's Influence on Social work," 357-370. - William Cutter.
+"Kaplan and Jewish Education: Reflections on his Influence," 370-385. - Rebecca Trachtenberg Alpert.
+"The Quest for Economic Justice: Kaplan's Response to the Challenge of Communism, 1929-1940," 385-401. - o Jack J. Cohen.
+"Reflections on Kaplan's Zionism," 401-415. - Complete Bibliography of the Writings of Mordecai M. Kaplan [400 items ], 415-453. - Eisen, Arnold and Noam Pianko, eds.
 "Mordecai Kaplan's 'Judaism as a Civilization': The Legacy of an Idea."
 Jewish Social Studies 12.2 (Winter 2006).

+2004 Stanford University Conference, organized by Dr. Arnie Eisen, who served at that time in the Religion Dept. at Stanford University.

-Presenters at a 2004 conference sponsored by Stanford University were asked to focus their papers on Kaplan's magnum opus.
+Presenters were asked to focus their papers on Kaplan's magnum opus.
 The conference sessions were recorded as audio files.
 Copies of the audio files may be available from the Taube Center of Judaic Studies at Stanford University.
-The papers from the conference were printed here.
+The following papers from the conference are published in Jewish Social Studies, 12 (Winter, 2006).

-Arnold Eisen.
-"Mordecai Kaplan's Judaism as a Civilization at 70 Setting the stage for Reappraisal," 1-17.

-Jon Butler.
-"Three Books, Three Years: Reinhold Niebuhr, Perry Miller, and Mordecai Kaplan on Religion," 17-30.

-Steven J. Zipperstein.
-"On Reading Ahad Ha-Am as Mordecai Kaplan Read Him" 30-39.

-Noam Pianko "Reconstructing Judaism, Reconstructing America: The Sources and Functions of Mordecai Kaplan's Civilization," 39-56.

-Beth S. Wenger.
-"Making American Civilization Jewish: Kaplan's Civil Religion," 56-64.

-Pierre Birnbaum.
-"The Missing Link: The State in Mordecai Kaplan's Vision of Jewish History," 64-73.

-Sheila Greeve Devaney.
-"Beyond Supenaturalism: Mordecai Kaplan and the Turn to Religious Naturalism," 73-88.

-Leora Batnitzky.
-"Mordecai Kaplan as Hermeneut: History, Memory and His God - Idea," 88-99.

-Mel Scult.
+- Arnold Eisen.
+"Mordecai Kaplan's Judaism as a Civilization at 70 Setting the stage for Reappraisal," 1-17. - Jon Butler.
+"Three Books, Three Years: Reinhold Niebuhr, Perry Miller, and Mordecai Kaplan on Religion," 17-30. - Steven J. Zipperstein.
+"On Reading Ahad Ha-Am as Mordecai Kaplan Read Him" 30-39. - Noam Pianko "Reconstructing Judaism, Reconstructing America: The Sources and Functions of Mordecai Kaplan's Civilization," 39-56. - Beth S. Wenger.
+"Making American Civilization Jewish: Kaplan's Civil Religion," 56-64. - Pierre Birnbaum.
+"The Missing Link: The State in Mordecai Kaplan's Vision of Jewish History," 64-73. - Sheila Greeve Devaney.
+"Beyond Supernaturalism: Mordecai Kaplan and the Turn to Religious Naturalism," 73-88. - Leora Batnitzky.
+"Mordecai Kaplan as Hermeneut: History, Memory and His God - Idea," 88-99. - Mel Scult.
 "Mordecai Kaplan and Ralph Waldo Emerson: A Theology of the Individual."
-99-115.

-Steven Katz.
-"Mordecai Kaplan's Theology and the Problem of Evil," 115-127.

-Nancy Fuchs-Kreimer.
-"Seventy Years After Judaism as a Civilization: Mordecai Kaplan's Theology and the Reconstructionist Movement," 127-143.

-Benjamin D. Sommer.
-"Functional Interpretation and Biblical Theology: Reflections on Judaism as a Civilization in Relation to Scriptural Hermeneutics," 143-158.

-Riv-Ellen Prell.
-"America Mordecai Kaplan and the Postwar Jewish Youth Revolt," 158-172.

-Deborah Dash Moore.
+99-115. - Steven Katz.
+"Mordecai Kaplan's Theology and the Problem of Evil," 115-127. - Nancy Fuchs-Kreimer.
+"Seventy Years After Judaism as a Civilization: Mordecai Kaplan's Theology and the Reconstructionist Movement," 127-143. - Benjamin D. Sommer.
+"Functional Interpretation and Biblical Theology: Reflections on Judaism as a Civilization in Relation to Scriptural Hermeneutics," 143-158. - Riv-Ellen Prell.
+"America Mordecai Kaplan and the Postwar Jewish Youth Revolt," 158-172. - Deborah Dash Moore.
 Judaism as a Gendered Civilization: The Legacy of Mordecai Kaplan's Magnum Opus," 172-187.

-Biographical and General Works on Kaplan
+Section 6: Biographical and General Works on Kaplan